muratk3n/thirdwave/en/tweets/2019/week29.md

 [Link](https://www.amazon.com/Dynamical-Systems-Applications-using-Python/dp/3319781448)

-8.4.3, The Belousov-Zhabotinski (BZ) Reaction looks interesting, has code.
+8.4.3, The Belousov-Zhabotinski (BZ) Reaction looks interesting, has the model, has code.
+Chemistry, DEs, and Python, and much more.

-Chemistry, DEs, and Python!
-And much more.
+The book is riffing on the Strogatz lectures in a major way, I remember the BZ reaction from vids.

 *2019-7-15 9:36:40*